FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Extra Experimental Results

 \subsection{Normality Verification}

 We setup experiments to show that Gaussian Distribution can model the loss changes w.r.t. uniformly sampled client selection.
-To verify this, in the last round of the warm-up phase, we perform the following procedure to examine the normality. \begin{enumerate} \item We uniformly sample $1000$ client selections $\mathcal{K}_i$ and collect the corresponding loss changes $\Delta\boldsymbol l^t(\mathcal{K}_i)$. \item We perform PCA on $\{\Delta\boldsymbol l^t(\mathcal{K}_i):i=1,\cdots,1000\}$ to extract the 1st, 2nd and 3rd principle components of the loss changes. \item We plot the histogram of each principle component and compare its distribution with the Gaussian Distribution. \end{enumerate} The results of FMNIST and CIFAR-10 are shown in Figure~\ref{fig:fmnist_mvnt} and Figure~\ref{fig:cifar_mvnt} respectively.
+To verify this, in the last round of the warm-up phase, we perform the following procedure to examine the normality. \begin{enumerate} \item We uniformly sample $1000$ different client selections $\{\sS_{t,i}:i=1,\cdots,1000\}$ and collect the corresponding loss changes $\Delta\vl^t(\sS_{t,i})=[\Delta l_1^t(\sS_{t,i}),\cdots,\Delta l_N^t(\sS_{t,i})]$ for each of them. \item We perform PCA on $\{\Delta\vl^t(\sS_{t,i}):i=1,\cdots,1000\}$ to extract the principle components. \item We plot the histogram of each principle component and compare its distribution with the Gaussian Distribution. \end{enumerate} We do not use Multivariate Normality Test directly because we find that $\bm{\Sigma^t}$ is always nearly singular, which makes the Multivariate Normality Test unstable.
+Thus, we turn to perform PCA and visualize each principle component to verify the normality.

+The results of FMNIST and CIFAR-10 are shown in Figure~\ref{fig:fmnist_mvnt} and Figure~\ref{fig:cifar_mvnt} respectively.
 The red line shows the probability density of Gaussian Distribution with the mean and variance of that principle component.
 We can see that in all our experiments, Gaussian Distribution can fit the distribution of the principle component well, which verifies that Lemma~\ref{lemma1} does hold in all the experiment settings.